tanfurkan/Ceng453_TermProject/README.md

     *   After that from the left side bar of the Intellij, select "Persistence".
     *   Right click on gameServer database and click "Assign Data Sources".
     *   Finally from opening window Click Data Source tab and select connected MariaDB database with 144.122.71.144 host.
-4. Run the GameServerApplication for backend server.
+4. Run build.sh which is located on the main directory.
+Jar and war files of client and server will be placed on executables directory.
-5. Run the GameClient for client.
+5. Run the jar and war files which are placed in executables directory.
 6. Game should be opened.

 ## Backend